Installation Guide

 Initialize a New Project

-The easiest way to get started is to initialize a new project:
+The easiest way to get started is to initialize a new project.
+Pin a specific release tag for stability (check Releases for the latest):

 uvx --from git+https://github.com/github/spec-kit.git specify init <PROJECT_NAME>